deep-finder/tirfm-deepfinder/README.md

 > The second difference is that pip installs from the Python Packaging Index (PyPI), while conda installs from its own channels (typically “defaults” or “conda-forge”).
 PyPI is the largest collection of packages by far, however, all popular packages are available for conda as well.

 > The third difference is that conda is an integrated solution for managing packages, dependencies and environments, while with pip you may need another tool (there are many!) for dealing with environments or complex dependencies.

-### Conda alternatives

-The simplest way to install and use Conda is via [Micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html), which a minimalist drop-in replacement.
-Once you installed it, just use `micromamba` instead of `conda` for all you conda commands (some unusual commands might not be implemented in micromamba, but it is really sufficient for most use cases).